SQL Connector Call Modes

 A parameter definition is initiated and ended with a colon.
 Between the colons is a pair of values, separated by a colon as well, which represents the name and the type of the parameter.

-There are several bad words that will result in a rejection of the call:
+For Security Reasons, we filter out bad commands that will result in a rejection of the call:

 Please note that this filter will only trigger if it finds the exact same word in your WHERE clause.

 The ‘Execute Call’ is quite similar to the ‘Query Call’.
 But with the ‘Execute Call’, no result is sent back to the Simplifier.

 Typically SQL INSERTs, UPDATEs, or DELETEs could be used in that way.